applsdev/SNRiTunesParser/README.md

 **NOTE: Once again, I DO NOT recommend using this code in your projects.
 NSDictionary is as fast or faster in every case I've tested.
 This is for educational purposes only.**

-## Adding SNRiTunesParser to your project
+## Adding SNRiTunesParser to your project (in case you want to try it out/benchmark it)

 1. Link against `libxml2.dylib`.
 2. Add `$(SDKROOT)/usr/include/libxml2` to the `Header Search Paths` in Project Settings